Logo

 Types of notifications

 <Camera Name> is Offline - Your camera is no longer functioning properly.
 It doesn't necessarily mean everything stopped working.
-Either the Live View stopped working and/or the motion events are not coming in.
-A list of reasons will be given in the notification.
+Either the Live View stopped working and/or the events are not coming in.
+A list of possible reasons will be given in the notification.

 <Camera Name> is Online - No action required here.
 We ran another test and the camera is back in working order.

 <Camera Name> is Unstable - This notification is only for cameras that are in continuous record mode.
 We identified that the stream is unstable.
+This again could be several reasons and a list will be given in the notification.

 Reasons